CAL STATE UNIV PD

 Timekeepers ride in the follow vehicle and monitor individual runner times and monitor the runners' physical condition.
 They further assist the runner by providing split times as requested, offer words of encouragement to the runner during his/her leg, and provide the necessary refreshments to the runners upon request.

 Shuttle drivers transport runners and support personnel to their assigned location along the race route and assist in making sure no one is left behind.
-RV's can be set up at a location determined by the team captain to monitor race progress and allow team members to rest in between their assigned legs.
+They also provide extra support to the Race-Day Coordinators and help monitor overall race progress.

 Catcher duties consist of working one or more legs and "catching" the runner who is finishing their run.
 Making sure the runner is safe and assisting them after their run is over.